Koushik-U/Inventory-management-system-/README.md

   - Database: Contains the ConnectionFactory class that retrieves the database connection and verifies user credentials for the application.
   - User Interface (UI): Contains all the GUI classes making up the interface layer of the software.

+Click [here](src/com/inventory/) to skip directly to the source code.

 ## Work-in-Progress

 This project is a work in progress and more features are yet to be added with new technologies.